-Using a thick mixture of Alizarin Crimson with a touch of Pthalocyanine Green to darken it.
+I used a thick mixture of Alizarin Crimson with a touch of Phthalocyanine Green to darken it.
 I started from the left adding some “florals” in the foreground area.

-I let the red spread a bit and then, using a clean, rinsed and blotted #8 red sable brush I lifted some light centers out of the red dots.
+I let the red spread a bit, then using a clean, rinsed and blotted #8 red sable brush, I lifted some light centers out of the red dots.